 Today I had an issue with Microsoft Remote Desktop not saving my username and password.
 The server I was connecting to is something I use frequently.
 Typing the username and password over and over again was becoming a pain.
 It was especially annoying that my system would not save the credentials.
-Well within Group Policy, you can change the settings to save the username and passwords to it will auto log in when you click the icon.
-Here is how.
+Fortunately, you can set Windows to save the username and passwords for RDP connections using these steps.

 - Hold the Windows Key and press “R” to bring up the Windows Run dialog.

 - Select “Local Computer Policy” > “Computer Configuration” > “Administrative Templates” > “System” >”Credentials Delegation“.

 - Double-click the policy “Allow Delegating Default Credentials with NTLM-only Server Authentication“.

 - Type “TERMSRV/*” in the “Add servers to the list” box.